The definitive guide to Amazon S3

 Beside the standard operations, there are 3 non-standard operations on object entities that you must know and may come handy from time to time:

 - First, and most important, Multipart Upload.
-While objects in S3 are atomically present (which means, either they're present in their entirety, or they're not), you can upload a single object in pieces.
+While objects in S3 are atomically present (which means, either they are completely available, or they're not visible at all), you can upload a single object in pieces.
 This allows you to instantiate multiple connections and use parallel transfers, as well as to pause and resume.
 You are advised to use Multipart Uploads for files larger than 100MB and you must use it for files larger than 5GB.

-- Range GETs: the only part of the API where atomicity is broken is this.
+- Range GETs: this is the only feature of the API where that lets you break file level atomicity.
 You can download a part of a file using HTTP standard Range GETs.
-This allows you to use S3 for video streaming and to download only a portion of a very large file.
+This allows you to use S3 for video streaming and to download a small portion of a very large file.

-- Pre-Signed URLs: sometimes you want to share a link with someone.
-Sharing a link to someone outside AWS requires you to make the object public, which translates to making it available to anyone on the Internet who can find the URL.
-With Pre-Signed URLs you can generate an URL valid for a limited amount of time and only scoped to chosen objects and request methods.
+- Pre-Signed URLs: sometimes you want to share an object with someone in the form of an URL.
+To do so, you can change the object Access Control policy to Public, which means making it available to anyone on the Internet with the URL.
+With Pre-Signed URLs instead, you can generate an URL valid for a limited amount of time and only scoped to chosen objects and request methods.
 The generated URLs will not contain your security credentials as normal private URLs do.

 As is the case with all services, AWS provides SDKs for many common programming languages that will hide all the nitty gritty details of HTTP calls and authentication.

 All S3 endpoints are server under both HTTP and HTTPS.
-Remember to configure your client to use the HTTPS version.
+Being 2018, remember to configure your client to use the HTTPS version.

 Beside the key and the content, objects in S3 also have Metadata.
 By default every created objects has some S3 generated metadata like the MD5 hash or the last update date.
 Some default metadata can be overridden, for example the